ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

   - Equal to: only shows the record that has the same value as the entered value.

   - Different from: hides the record if the record value is equal to the entered value.

-  - Search for a specific term, the terms will be in yellow.

-  - If there are errors, they will appear in the status column and will be in red.

 - Can be set to values:
   - 16 bits unsigned (default).
   - 16 bits signed.